spy16/spy16/README.md

  ♥️ I love building interesting things.
 They may not always be useful or unique 😁.
 Feel free to checkout my repositories.

-👨‍💻 I am a self-taught polyglot programmer and can work in Go, Clojure & Python comfortably.
+👨‍💻 I am a self-taught polyglot engineer and can work in *Go, Clojure & Python* and *Svelte* (for front-end) comfortably.

+⚒️ I work with Kafka, Redis, PostgresQL, Clojure, Kubernetes and Docker on a daily basis.

+🏗️ I am currently trying to build SaaS products as a side-hustle (Ping me if you have ideas and need a developer 😋)

 🤯 Neuroscience (and anything about the 🧠) is another strong interest of mine.